 Prior Coursework

-With program approval credits from former graduate institutions may be allowed to count toward degree.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, credits from former graduate institutions may be allowed to transfer.
+Coursework earned ten years or more prior to admission to a master's or doctoral degree is not allowed to satisfy requirements.

-With program approval credits from graduate level courses (numbered 300 or above) taken as an undergraduate at UW–Madison may be allowed to count toward degree up to 7 credits.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, up to 7 credits from graduate level courses (numbered 300 or above and with the "Grad 50%" attribute) taken as an undergraduate at UW–Madison may be allowed to transfer.
+Credits earned at other institutions do not transfer.
+Coursework earned ten years or more prior to admission to a master's or doctoral degree is not allowed to satisfy requirements.

-With program approval, coursework numbered 300 or above taken as a UW–Madison Special student may be allowed to count toward the degree up to 15 credits.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, up to 15 credits in coursework numbered 300 or above taken as a UW–Madison University Special student may be allowed to transfer.
+Coursework earned ten years or more prior to admission to a master's or doctoral degree is not allowed to satisfy requirements.

 Failure to pass the preliminary examination before the start of the spring semester of the third year will result in being placed on probation.
 Two consecutive semesters of enrollment on probation precludes continuation in the program.